mtxslv/automating_ai_projects/README.md

 # Notes on Ubuntu installation

 * Make sure you have `curl` installed in your machine before running the first script.
-In case you don't have it, you can install using `sudo snap install curl`;
+In case you don't have it, you can install using `sudo apt install curl`;
 * Make sure you have `git` installed in your machine before running the first script.
 Actually, in a Ubuntu machine you don't have to install Git Bash.
 Installing git only is enough.
 [Here is some guide on installing git on Ubuntu](https://github.com/git-guides/install-git#install-git-on-linux);